 The Government recognises that this is a very successful area.
-As a Core City region, the West of England is unique outside of London as being a net contributor to the UK economy.
+As a Core City region, the West of England has strong economic growth and is home to flourishing businesses and a highly skilled workforce.
 The West of England devolution deal aims to build on this success and deliver more growth for the local and national economy.

 It will help us to deliver the priority schemes of an ambitious programme of economic infrastructure and to influence the future planned development.

 Spending will be increased for major projects, including transport, housing and employment, as well as skills and learning to help secure and improve our position, helping the West of England remain one of the most economically prosperous in the country.